athirah-data/health-data-analysis-r/README.md

   as:
   - Bar charts of prevalence by group
   - Simple comparisons between categorical variables
-- This visualisations focus on clarity and commuication rather than advanced customization
+- This visualisations focus on clarity and communication rather than advanced customization

 Note: All data used are simulated or anonymized for learning and demonstration purposes.
 Analyses demonstrated include reliability testing, prevalence estimation, chi-square tests, and logistic regression.